-Side effects of psych meds can be bad, withdrawal effects are often worse.
+Side effects of psych meds can be bad.
+Withdrawal effects are often worse.
 Psychiatrists often ignore this fact when prescribing.
 They often dismiss withdrawal concerns because they have no personal experience with it.

-My testosterone levels were extremely low but she wasn’t sure replacement therapy was the thing to do.
+She wasn’t sure replacement therapy was the thing to do.
 She wanted a series of tests done over time.
 I read up on natural ways to increase it and came up with a couple of supplements1 to take at night since testosterone is mostly created during sleep.
 It seemed to help; my second test was twice as high but still very low.
-My doctor was skeptical that my attempts to increase it were valid but said to keep doing it and we will check in a few months.
+My doctor was skeptical that my attempts to increase it was valid but said to keep doing it, and we will check in a few months.
 The third test came back as bad as the first.
-She said she now feels comfortable with hormone replacement but I still was not.
-I was having severe health paranoia over this and imaginary issues and demanded to find the cause of it.
+She said she now feels comfortable with hormone replacement, but I still was not.
+I was having severe health paranoia over this and demanded to find the cause of it.
 She said it was likely the ziprasidone (which it was) but ordered a bunch of tests.
-All the thyroid tests came back good but the pituitary tests did not.
+All the thyroid tests came back okay, but the pituitary tests did not.
 My levels of prolactin were three times as high as they should be, which suppresses testosterone.
-This might be the reason the supplements didn’t help, I am not sure.
-So I started tapering off it.
+This might be the reason the supplements didn’t help.
+I am not sure.
+So I started tapering off the antipsychotic.

-Now, I had been discussing getting off all psych meds with my shrink for a few months because I felt like I didn’t need it and I had a feeling that one or more of them was causing my tiredness.
-This just clinched it, it set off my health paranoia.
-My psychiatric symptoms are worse but my ability to deal with them is currently pretty good.
-I know I will crash again sooner or later, but being out from the side effects even if only for a year is worth the trade-off of future suckage.
+Now, I had been discussing getting off all psych meds with my shrink for a few months because I felt like I didn’t need it, and I had a feeling that one or more of them was causing my tiredness.
+This just clinched it.
+It set off my health paranoia.
+My psychiatric symptoms are worse, but my ability to deal with them is currently pretty good.
+I know I will crash again sooner or later, but being out from the side effects, even if only for a year, is worth the trade-off of future suckage.

 Also, do not go cold turkey, ever.
 If you are not going off meds, make sure you never run out.
 The consequences can be painful or worse.
 Do not ever taper off without your doctor knowing.
 I can’t stress that enough.
-You will need them to write prescriptions in a way to make it easy to taper down slowly and to help if really bad things happen.
+You will need them to write prescriptions in a way that makes it easy to taper down slowly and to help if bad things happen.
 Don’t let them dictate the schedule.
 If you are simply switching to a new med, the good news is that withdrawal effects are often minimized.

 Stress B Complex, Fish Oil(later on Hemp Oil), Vitamin D, Magnesium and Fenugreek.
 I still take all of those for other reasons other than Fenugreek. ↩